awsdocs/amazon-vpc-user-guide/doc_source/VPC_NAT_Instance.md

 ## Setting up the NAT Instance<a name="NATInstance"></a>

-You can use the VPC wizard to set up a VPC with a NAT instance; for more information, see [Scenario 2: VPC with Public and Private Subnets \(NAT\)](VPC_Scenario2.md)\.
+You can use the VPC wizard to set up a VPC with a NAT instance; for more information, see [VPC with Public and Private Subnets \(NAT\)](VPC_Scenario2.md)\.
 The wizard performs many of the configuration steps for you, including launching a NAT instance, and setting up the routing\.
 However, if you prefer, you can create and configure a VPC and a NAT instance manually using the steps below\.

 1. Create a VPC with two subnets\.
 **Note**